Collins-Omariba/Smart-Learning-Toy-Car-Robot-for-Children-with-Limited-Mobility/README.md

 # FINAL-YEAR-PROJECT-CODE

+#### The main code in this project is in the `wyoming-satellite` folder and is a modified version of https://github.com/rhasspy/wyoming-satellite.
+Read below for more information on the modifications made to the code.
+Refer to the original repository for more information on the original code.

+CHECK `standalone-bot` (The currently default and main version) branch for the code of the standalone bot also available in `main` branch.
+This is able to operate without the server

+CHECK `server+bot` branch for the code of the server + bot.
+This is unable to operate without the server

+# Installation Instructions

+Refer to [Wyoming Satellite](wyoming-satellite/README.md) for setup then proceed to the following steps: <br>
-[2-Microphone Setup Tutorial](wyoming-satellite/docs/tutorial_2mic.md) - > ⚠️ **Warning:** For `standalone-bot` do not setup the led service and remember to change the various paths and username accordingly.
+- Follow [2-Microphone Setup Tutorial](wyoming-satellite/docs/tutorial_2mic.md) - > ⚠️ **Warning:** For `standalone-bot` do not setup the led service and remember to change the various paths and username accordingly.
 Also setup piper in the following folders as shown

 ```
            "/home/fyp213/piper_voices/en_US-amy-medium.onnx"
            "/home/fyp213/piper_voices/en_US-amy-medium.onnx.json"
 ```

-Replace `fyp213` with your username in the above paths and in the relevant code in WakeStreamingSatellite class.
+- Replace `fyp213` with your username in the above paths and in the relevant code in WakeStreamingSatellite class.

-The systemd service files used are in the [systemd service files ](<systemd service files>) folder.
+- The systemd service files used are in the [systemd service files ](<systemd service files>) folder.

-CHECK `standalone-bot` (The currently default and main version) branch for the code of the standalone bot.
-This is able to operate without the server

-CHECK `server+bot` branch for the code of the server + bot.
-This is unable to operate without the server
+- Check out the [requirements.txt](wyoming-satellite/requirements.txt) for the required packages if you encounter any issues related to new features added to wyoming satellite.
+Install the packages after activating the virtual environment in the `wyoming-satellite` folder.